pjunior94/pjunior94/README.md

 💼 I'd worked for companies of several segments such as small and medium businesses, aviation, transportation, and financial services.

-👨‍💻 I'm currently working full-time at IT Sector as .Net Developer allocated as a Fullstack Consultant from OnRising.
+👨‍💻 I'm currently working full-time at CGI as Software Engineer allocated in a project in UK.

 💬 How to reach me: